CSI wine: Kiwi firm raises $58m, launches proof-of-origin mark for wine

 And it's not without means.

-New York-based private equity outfit Long Ridge Capital bought a chunk of Oritain in October last year as the Kiwi firm mounted a successful capital round.
+New York-based private equity outfit Long Ridge Capital bought a chunk of Oritain in October last year as the Kiwi firm mounted a successful Series B roound.

 "Oritain raised $32 million," chief executive Grant Cochrane says.